 After opening the cage, Vivenna had taken the Breath back from the thread.
 She hadn’t stowed it somewhere else.
 And, with the awareness she had, she thought she saw something.
 The girl’s slight BioChromatic aura--the normal one that all people had--darkened just slightly.

 It was faint.
 Vivenna wasn’t even certain she’d seen it.
-Yet, with the Heightening of her Breaths, she could have sworn she saw it.
+Yet, with the First Heightening, she could have sworn she saw it.

 But, Denth told me it was all or nothing, she thought.
 You have to give away all the Breath you hold.
 And you certainly can’t give away part of a breath.